kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/29 - Travelling North II (11-16-25).md

 	- Rem said she seeks us out bc we seek her master's artifacts, she agreed.
 She wants our help in regaining an artifact.
 She's a servant of Zarunok, looking for his chains to return them to him.
 Rem suggested with the chains we might be able to retrieve the Sword of Karz.
 She says Zarunok has plans for him.
 Doesn't want any artifacts delivered to the Rexum.
 	- Perse asked why the gods are so hands off, she said the GD doesn't want them to take it back.
 Perse suggested it might be against the GD's will to return it to Zarunok.
 Rem asked if Zarunok would be willing to let us keep the chains if we used them against the Rexum to retrieve the Sword, asked Taryn to arrange a discussion.
 Taryn offered to take us to him.
 Can't tell us where in advance.
 		- Valindra asked what would happen if we didn't return the chains - he will continue to try and take it.
 Taryn isn't the only servant of his looking for them.
 		- Perse asked if she could promise no harm could come to us, she said we'd have to be respectful.
-Couldn't exactly promise us.
+Couldn't promise us.
 			- Valindra asked if he might try to take the heart.
 Perhaps.
 Zarunok doesn't care about "elves being tainted", we're all just mortals to him.
 	- We split the party, Lewis and Perse would stay behind, the rest would head with Taryn to talk to Zarunok.
 Valindra took off the heart of etifa, cold damage, gave it to Lewis who put it in the bag of holding.
-- META: Zarunok conversation
+- Zarunok conversation
 	- Etheral, red stars, in space.
 Taryn introduced them.
 Zarunok asked for confirmation of our mission.
 Rem confirmed we are seeking the artifacts.
 		- Zarunok asked why.
 Rem said that's a question he's been asking himself.
 Said we were nominated by the factions of Dominion to retrieve the artifacts for the Rexum.
 Rem said he's sworn to serve the GD, wondering if that's the best way to do it.
 Z asked why we haven't taken it back yet.
 Rem asked to keep the chains to help retrieve the sword of Karz.
 Z asked if we mean to kill the Rexum.
 			- Rem said he knows that the Rexum chooses not to do more about the plague.
 He deserves to be stripped of power.
 Z asked what happens after.
 Rem wants peace, prosperity, plenty, to help those inflicted by the plague.